FortneyMFG/AgOpenGPS-Nexus/Nexus SourceCode/src/Aog.UI.Avalonia/README.md

 The toolbar is meant to demonstrate integration points for later plugin-owned attribute panels.
 UI code-behind should not interact with it directly; bind to the view-model and rely on its commands and properties.

+## Crop quick-select UI (NX-302)

+`CropQuickSelectViewModel` models the crop quick-select card described in [ADR-045](../../../docs/ADR/ADR-045_CropTypePlugin.md).
+Groups expose curated rotations, favorites, and recent assignments via `CropQuickSelectGroupViewModel` and `CropQuickSelectOptionViewModel`.
+The MainWindow binds to the sample instance returned by `CropQuickSelectViewModel.CreateSample()`, illustrating how plugins can publish crop context for field envelopes without code-behind wiring.